arjunmat/slack-chat/README.md

 Shows a few debug messages if set to true.

 Default: false

+**defaultUserImg**

+The image link to use if the userImg parameter is '' for a message.

 ### Try it yourself here
 Try a demo here. http://slack-chat.improvi.in